Get out of the classroom and get outside…

 Classes + Activities

-Available to for Outdoor Academy groups, your school will be able to pick and choose which (or all) of our offered classes you would like the students to participate in.
-We strive to make them hands-on and interactive as possible in order to offer students a learning experience that they will not easily forget.
+Available to for all school groups, you will be able to pick and choose which (or all) of our offered classes you would like your students to participate in.
+We strive to make them hands-on and interactive as possible in order to offer students a learning experience they will not easily forget.

 Incorporate our outdoor activities to add additional depth and excitement to your school retreat!